-Jo discovered her passion for batik whilst working with artists in Kota Baharu on the east coast of Malaysia in 1991.
-On returning to the UK she moved to Bristol and developed her own style of batik, repeating motifs to give the works life, depth and a sense of movement.
-The natural world provides an unlimited source of inspiration - the dynamics and tensions between different bird or animal groups are often a reflection of human social interactions.
-She works on white cotton fabric using traditional wax pens, wax and dyes building up layers to give depth and colour.
-Jo also produces etched glass to commission using wax as a resist before sandblasting.
+I discovered my passion for batik whilst working with artists in Kota Baharu on the east coast of Malaysia in 1991.
+On returning to the UK I moved to Bristol and have continued to develop my own style of batik, repeating motifs to give the works life, depth and a sense of movement.
+The natural world provides an unlimited source of inspiration - my love of wildlife is reflected in my work.
+My father was a keen birdwatcher & fisherman, so as a child this is where I learnt much about and a love for birds and British wildlife.
+I work on white cotton lawn fabric using traditional wax pens & brushes to apply wax and painting on dyes to build up layers to give depth and colour.
+A final dip in the dye bath creates the characteristic crackled effect.

-Jo has exhibited widely in the West Country and at SWLA open exhibition in London.
-Her numerous commissions include several health centres, Swift Computing and private clients.
-She also teaches batik and runs community and school workshops producing large batik banners.
+I have exhibited widely in the West Country (including Slimbridge, & artist in residence at Nature in Art) and at SWLA open exhibition in London.
+My numerous commissions include health centres, and coperate, charitable trusts and private clients.
+I also teach batik to individuals and community and school workshops producing large batik banners.

 PLEASE SEE Events & Exhibitions/WORKSHOPS page for CURRENT LIST OF DAY WORKSHOPS FOR 2019

 and outlets and events where I will be exhibiting